-Moisturisers with humectants such as glycerin and hyaluronic acid attract and bind water, helping to draw water into the stratum corneum.
+Moisturizers with humectants such as glycerin and hyaluronic acid attract and bind water, helping to draw water into the stratum corneum.
 It helps to increase the amount of water within the skin, and stores it away until it is needed.
-The stratum corneum is the first protective barrier of our skin, and keeping it moisturised is important in the maintenance of normal and healthy skin.
-A humectant-based moisturiser is highly suitable for users with dehydrated skin as this helps to keep your skin hydrated throughout the day.
+The stratum corneum is the first protective barrier of our skin, and keeping it moisturized is important in the maintenance of normal and healthy skin.
+A humectant-based moisturizer is highly suitable for users with dehydrated skin as this helps to keep your skin hydrated throughout the day.

 If you have dry skin: